Burundi National Defence Force

-The Burundi National Defence Force (Force de Défense Nationale du Burundi; FDNB) is the military of Burundi.
+The Burundi National Defence Force (Force de Défense Nationale du Burundi; FDNB; Urwego rw'ukwivuna abansi rw'Uburundi) is the military of Burundi.
 A general staff commands the armed forces, consisting of a joint staff; a training staff, and a logistics staff.
 Naval and aviation commands exist, as well as specialised units.

 History

 Independence and early history (1962–1993)

 Under Belgian colonial rule, the mandatory status of Ruanda-Urundi established limits on the recruitment of Barundi for military service.
 Instead, Ruanda-Urundi was garrisoned by a small unit of the Force Publique recruited in the Belgian Congo which combined its military role with the role of gendarmerie.
 Its members were popularly known as Bamina in Burundi, after the large military base at Kamina in the Congo.
 Amid the Congo's independence, the Belgian colonial administration formed the Burundian National Guard (Garde Nationale Burundaise) in 1960.
 It consisted of 650 men, recruited equally from the Hutu and Tutsi ethnic groups (though the Tutsi mostly consisted of those from the Hima subgroup).
 When Burundi became independent in 1962 the force was renamed the Burundian National Army (Armée Nationale Burundaise) and assumed a purely military function.
 The gendarmarie function was allocated to a civilian authority called the National Gendarmerie (Gendarmerie nationale) after independence in 1962, though this became part of the army on 7 March 1967.